 Pudgy succulents with oddly inflated stems, leathery leaves and brilliantly colored trumpet-shaped blooms, desert roses (Adenium obesum) are dependably hardy only in U.S. Department of Agriculture plant hardiness zones 10 through 12.
 Because of this, they generally are grown as potted plants and moved to a protected spot during their winter dormant period.
-Although desert roses can be started from seed at any time of year, they grow most vigorously if sown in spring or summer.
-Take care when handling the plants as all parts of them are poisonous and their sap may cause skin irritation.
+Although planting desert rose seeds can be done at any time of year, they grow most vigorously if sown in spring or summer.

 Understanding Desert Rose Propagation